 - Place only formula, milk, or breastmilk in bottles.
 Never fill bottles with liquids such as sugar water, juice, or soft drinks.

 - Never give your child a pacifier dipped in anything sweet like sugar or honey.

 - Wean your baby off of juice (yes, this includes those labelled 100% freshly squeezed).
 Once your child is old enough to carry around a sippy cup try filling it with just water.
 Limit the consumption of juice to meal times only.
 Here are some guidelines for sippy cup use.

 - Book your baby’s first visit to the dentist after the first tooth emerges and no later than the first birthday.

-Although your child’s primary teeth are not permanent, they are very important.
-Children need healthy teeth to eat, speak and have a good-looking smile.
-Baby teeth hold space in the jaw for permanent teeth.
-Teeth that are lost too early due to tooth decay may lead to adult teeth that are crooked and are difficult to clean.
+Although your child’s primary teeth are not permanent, they are an integral part of their oral health.
+Children need healthy teeth to eat, speak and have attractive smiles.
+The function of the baby teeth is to hold space in the jaw for permanent teeth.
+Teeth that are lost too early due to tooth decay may cause the adult teeth to become crooked and misaligned.